Setting up a feedback loop

 Testing the feedback loop

 The SMTPeter dashboard comes with a useful tool to test your feedback loop.
-You can enter the post data that you want to send to your feedback loop, and SMTPeter will send it to your script right away, so you can test it.
+You can enter the POST data that you want to send to your feedback loop, and SMTPeter will send it to your script right away, so you can test it.

 Found a typo?